-The standards recognised by First Gas as applying to turbine meters at transmission system GMSs are BS 1776 and AGA 7.
+The standards recognised by First Gas as applying to turbine meters at transmission system metering stations are BS 1776 and AGA 7.
 For turbine meters in distribution system, NZS 5259 is commonly referenced.
 (See section 4.3 below)

 Coriolis meters